“This meeting could've been an email.”

 Step 1: Identify meetings to replace with status reports

 As your organization grows and becomes more complex, you have to become more intentional about deciding which meetings are effective, and which are pointless.
 The average employee sits through 25.6 hours of meetings/week, and Atlassian notes that employees lose as many as 31 hours/month to unproductive meetings.
 Just think what your team could do with that time: reclaim nights and weekends, get ahead on next week's agenda, invest in personal development – the options are endless.

 Here are a couple of methods you can use to gauge the efficacy of your meetings:

-Conducting surveys with tools such as SurveyMonkey or Google Forms can give you an objective understanding of how employees feel about meeting frequency and duration.
+Conducting surveys can give you an objective understanding of how employees feel about meeting frequency and duration.
 Best of all, you and your fellow employees can fill them out anonymously so nobody has to worry about what the manager thinks of your opinions.

 Here are some good questions you can include in your meeting survey template: